sara-lewis/2048/README.md

 # 2048
-Girls Who Code project upload
+My recreation of 2048 from my time at Girls Who Code in 2015.